NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *W<sub>est</sub>* is set equal to *cwnd<sub>epoch</sub>* at the start of the congestion avoidance stage.
 After that, on every new ACK, *W<sub>est</sub>* is updated using {{eq4}}.
-Note that this equation is for a connection where Appropriate Byte Counting (ABC) is disabled.
-For a connection with ABC enabled, this equation SHOULD be adjusted by using the number of acknowledged bytes instead of acknowledged segments.
+Note that this equation uses *segments_acked* and *cwnd* is measured in segments.
+An implementation that measures *cwnd* in bytes should adjust the equation accordingly using number of acknowledged bytes and MSS.
 Also note that this equation works for connections with enabled or disabled Delayed ACKs {{!RFC5681}}, as *segments_acked* will be different based on the segments actually acknowledged by a new ACK.

 ~~~ math
 W_{est} = W_{est} + α_{cubic} * \frac{segments\_acked}{cwnd}